k5iogura/tensorflowlite-samples/SSD-Tensorflow2/README.md

 * pre-processing: pre-processing and data augmentation routines, inspired by original VGG and Inception implementations.

 ## Requirement to reproduce
+In Original [SSD-Tensorflow](https://github.com/balancap/SSD-Tensorflow/) tensorflow 1.0.0 was used without GPU.
+But to spped up evaluation and trainig we try two case that use CPU only and CPU+GPU.

 `For model evaluation via tensorflow on Old CPU only without any accererations such as AVX, NVIDIA GPU.`
 - python 2.7.12
 - tensorflow 1.13.1 [Community version](https://github.com/k5iogura/docker_docker/blob/master/README_tensorflow.md)

+`For model evaluation via tensorflow on Old CPU only without any accererations such as AVX, NVIDIA GPU.`
+- python 3.5.6
+- tensorflow 1.0.0 via *python3 -m pip install tensotflow==1.0.0*

 **Modification for tensorflow 1.13.1**
 - tf_extend/metrics.py

 `For model training via tensorflow on CPU and NVIDIA GPU.`
 - python 3.5.6
 - tensorflow-gpu 1.0.0 via *python3 -m pip install tensorflow-gpu==1.0.0*
 - CUDA   8.0